sagemathinc/cocalc-doc/source/compute_server.rst

 A compute server in CoCalc brings you closer to your dreams using an extremely powerful and flexible combination of

 * **Reliable hardware resources - from tiny to HUGE!**
-   - From 1/4 to over 400 CPU cores on a single node plus cluster support!
+   - From 1/4 to over 400 CPU cores on a single node plus cluster support
-   - From 1 to over 10,000 GB RAM!
+   - From 1 to over 10,000 GB RAM
-   - From 10 to over 1,000,000 GB disk!
+   - From 10 to over 1,000,000 GB disk
-   - From a single T4 or no GPU at all **to 8x H100**, with lots of options in between including L4 and L40, RTX-A4/5/6000, and A100 with 40GB and 80GB!
+   - From a single T4 or no GPU at all **to 8x H100**, with lots of options in between including L4 and L40, RTX-A4/5/6000, and A100 with 40GB and 80GB

 * **Access to multiple clouds - in a unified way that does not hide superpowers!**
    - Running out of disk space?
 Increase it live!